fallen-icarus/p2p-wallet/README.md

 Perhaps you won't find yourself ever needing to update the delegation preferences for 10 staking credentials, but what about updating the prices for 10 DEX positions?
 What about making loan payments on 10 separate loans?
-When you consider DeFi, there are a lot of actions that *should* go together in a single transaction.
+What about updating 5 DEX positions and making 5 loan payments?
+When you consider DeFi, there are a lot of actions that **should** go together in a single transaction.

 In order to maximize savings, every transaction should be as full as possible.
 If developers are not allowing you to combine actions together into a single transaction, they are making you waste